sudoalgorithm/hello-tekton/tutorial/tutorial_script.md

+# Setup CI/CD Pipelines on Managed OpenShift with IBM Cloud Continuous Delivery

+**This tutorial is adapted from the IBM Garage Method tutorial <a href="" target="_blank">Develop a Kubernetes app by using Tekton delivery pipelines</a>, to work on IBM Cloud Managed OpenShift.**

 # Prerequisites

 1. You must have an **IBM Cloud account**.
 The account is free and provides access to everything that you need to develop, track, plan, and deploy apps. <a href="https://cloud.ibm.com/registration" target="_blank">Sign up for a trial</a>.
 The account requires an IBMid.
 If you don't have an IBMid, you can create one when you register.